How To Find The School You Want

 I know what you're thinking!
 "Private schools give me a choice of educational philosophies?"
 They do, indeed.
 College prep schools generally offer Advanced Placement courses designed to prepare students for the AP tests in the spring of their senior year.
 What is AP? explains how this works.
 The other common college prep curriculum is the International Baccalaureate.
 What is IB? offers an overview.
 Christian classical schools use an older educational approach.

-Classical Christian education (CCE) is a time-tested educational system which establishes a biblical worldview (called Paideia), incorporates methods based on natural phases of child development, cultivates the seven Christian virtues, trains students in reasoning through the Trivium (Grammar, Logic, and Rhetoric), and engages children in “the great conversation” through the historical Great Books.
+Classical Christian education (CCE) is a time-tested educational system that establishes a biblical worldview (called Paideia), incorporates methods based on natural phases of child development, cultivates the seven Christian virtues, trains students in reasoning through the Trivium (Grammar, Logic, and Rhetoric), and engages children in “the great conversation” through the historical Great Books.
 Source: Classical Christian Schools

 Finally, progressive schools offer a distinctive approach to education.